This website uses cookies

 • not dealing with Midtown congestion

-It’s a well-placed room with a good view, a usable layout, and a stay that runs cleanly.
+This isn’t a large room.
+It’s a well-placed room with a good view, a usable layout, and staff that make the stay run smoothly.
+We had booked as two separate nights.

 Recommended for you